Affiliate links on Android Authority may earn us a commission. Learn more.

 Finding great wallpapers and backgrounds for your Android device isn’t all that difficult.
 There are a ton of apps out there that can do the task.
 On top of that, a simple Google image search can also show you some unique options.
 There’s no real trick to this.
 There are good wallpapers all over the Internet.
 The hard part is finding them.
 Below, we have a list of the best wallpaper apps for Android.

 We also recommend checking out Google Search since you can find some stuff with clever searching.
 We’d also like to give an honorable mention to Zedge (Google Play).
-It has tons of wallpapers, but the resolutions aren’t always the best.
+It has many wallpapers, but the resolutions aren’t always the best.
 Finally, we have a weekly Wallpaper Wednesday feature with some fun stuff we find.
 Good luck and happy searching.

 The best wallpaper apps for Android